Why We Show Roses

 Why do we show roses?
 Most of the readers of this publication already have a pretty good idea of the answer to this question.
-Others I expect might be subscribers because they would like to learn that answer.
-I begin this issue with a series of articles addressed primarily to the novice exhibitor and I think a good place to start is to address the question of why you should consider showing your roses.
-There are, as you will learn, many reasons.
+Others, particularly those who are new, are less sure and may never have even considered showing their roses.
+There are, as you will learn, many reasons to do so.
 Here are eight good ones in reverse order for you to consider.

 A rose show is the principal opportunity for rosarians to show non-rose growers the vast potential and beauty of roses.
 That is why they are open to the public free or at nominal cost.
 Beauty and pleasure ought to be shared and a true rosarian delights in encouraging others to grow roses.